prpole/columbia_orals/polefrone_preoral_b2.md

 arrived---declared dead in the preamble to the 1890 census (Turner 199).
-But despite the utter absence of its natural and geographic instantiations, the frontier exists for Roth's immigrants as a necessary commitment to invent new social formations that mediate their existing cultural identity and material conditions that are entirely alien to them.
+But despite the utter absence of its natural and geographic instantiations, the frontier exists for Roth's immigrants as a necessary commitment to invent new social formations that mediate between their existing cultural identity and material conditions of life that are entirely alien to them.

 Population density, and the concomitant changes in the material conditions of sustenance and production, define the difference between the frontier as it exists in the work of these three authors.
-On one pole, Norris's *McTeague* and *The Octopus*
+In all of their work, the actual or conceptual frontier gives rise to an *act of imaginative social projection* on the part of the characters or the narrative itself.
+But the gradient of density from Norris's work to Roth's corresponds to the attainability of these new formations and the perceived agency in resisting the dominant culture.
+Density, then, finally determines the amount of agency granted to the speculative mode of political creativity that the presence of a frontier tends to inspire.

+On one pole, Norris's *McTeague* and *The Octopus* depict the search for the lost frontier for those whose spatial imagination is defined by areas of low population density.
+His American-born rural workers keep the American West and its ethos alive, although not necessarily stable, until their community structure is dismantled by the intervention of a global system based on density.
+On the other pole is Henry Roth's *Call It Sleep*, in which the only choices presented by what we might call the "full frontier" are one of two dominant cultures: assimilation to American culture or identification with an enclave of immigrant culture.
+The attempt to inhabit density without such acquiescence is nearly suicidal for individual and community alike.
+By suspending density, and thus the frontier, in a fixed state, Gilman presents a middle way, in which the dominant culture is subject to a constant process of inventive refinement without engaging in capitalist forms of unrestrained growth.
+Nevertheless, it is a middle state of political agency in the extent to which it makes dissensus impossible.

+### Materiality and Social Formation in the Frontier Thesis

 >the frontier is the outer edge of the wave-- the meeting point between savagery and civilization....
 The American frontier is sharply distinguished from the